adobe-commerce/partner-day-accs/README.md

         ![Alt text](docs/oauth-credential.png "OAuth Server-to-Server Credential")

     - Replace `<TENANT_ID>` in the value for the `COMMERCE_BASE_URL` with the tenant ID for your assigned seat.
+        - The tenant ID can be found from the Commerce Admin URL contained in the final output after creating the Commerce storefront.
+The Admin URL is formatted as `https://na1-sandbox.admin.commerce.adobe.com/<TENANT_ID>`

     - Fill in the `IO_PROJECT_ID`, and values `IO_WORKSPACE_ID` using the downloaded `workspace.json` file and the commented instructions in the `.env` file.